MicrosoftDocs/CommunityToolkit/docs/maui/views/RatingView.md

 ## Set maximum rating
 The `MaximumRating` property is a `byte` for setting the total number of items (e.g., stars, hearts, etc., or custom shapes) available for rating.
 This allows for ratings of any scale, such as a 5-star or 10-star system, depending on the needs of the application.

+> [!NOTE]
-If the value is set to 1, the control will toggle the rating between 0 and 1 when clicked/tapped.
+> If the value is set to 1, the control will toggle the rating between 0 and 1 when clicked/tapped.
 If the value is set below the current `Rating`, the rating is adjusted accordingly.

 The following examples set the maximum rating property: